-In this matter, respondent committed an act of moral turpitude by misrepresenting the status of his MCLE compliance to the State Bar.
+In this matter, respondent committed an act of moral turpitude by misrepresenting the status of her MCLE compliance to the State Bar.
 Misrepresentations are compounded when made in writing under penalty of perjury, which includes an imprimatur of veracity which should place a reasonable person on notice to take care that their statement is accurate, complete and true.
 (In the Matter of Maloney and Virsik (Review Dept. 2005) 4 Cal.
 State Bar Ct.
 Rptr.
 774, 786.)
-When respondent stated under penalty of perjury on February 3, 2014, that he complied with his MCLE obligations of completing 25 hours of MCLE courses for the compliance period, respondent did not take any steps to ascertain whether he was indeed in compliance with his MCLE obligations.
-Although respondent completed the required MCLE courses after the audit, his misconduct pertaining to his MCLE requirements circumvented the continuing legal educational requirements established for the purpose of enhancing attorney competence and protecting the public.
+When respondent stated under penalty of perjury on January 23, 2014, that she complied with her MCLE requirements of completing 25 hours of MCLE courses for the reporting period, respondent did not take any steps to ascertain whether she was indeed in compliance with her MCLE requirements.
+Although respondent completed 25 hours of MCLE courses after the audit, her misconduct pertaining to MCLE requirements circumvented the continuing legal educational requirements established for the purpose of enhancing attorney competence and protecting the public.
 For these reasons, respondent's misconduct is serious, relates directly to the practice of law, and undermines public confidence in the profession.

-Respondent's misconduct is mitigated by the absence of a prior record of discipline and good character.
-Respondent's misconduct is also mitigated by the fact that respondent has, with this stipulation, acknowledged the wrongfulness of his misconduct.
-There are no factors in aggravation.
+However, respondent's misconduct is mitigated by the fact that respondent has, with this stipulation, acknowledged the wrongfulness of her misconduct.
+Additionally, respondent had more than 16 years in practice with no prior discipline at the time the misconduct occurred.
 These facts suggest that respondent's misconduct was aberrational and indicate that respondent is amenable to rehabilitation and conforming to ethical standards in the future.
 Therefore, a level of discipline at the low end of the range of discipline set forth in Standard 2.11 is consistent with the purposes of imposing sanctions for attorney misconduct.
 A one-year suspension, stayed, and a one-year period of probation with conditions, including a 30-day actual suspension, will adequately serve to protect the public, the courts and the legal profession, maintain high standards by attorneys, and maintain public confidence in the legal profession.

 Case law also supports this result.
 In In the Matter of Yee (Review Dept. 2014) 5 Cal.
 State Bar Ct.
 Rptr.
-330, the attorney was found culpable of moral turpitude based on gross negligence in violation of Business and Professions code section 6106 when she affirmed that she had fulfilled her 25 hours of required MCLE credits when, in fact, she had not taken any courses during the relevant compliance period.
+330, the attorney was found culpable of moral turpitude based on gross negligence in violation of Business and Professions code section 6106 when she affirmed that she had fulfilled her 25 hours of required MCLE credits when, in fact, she had not taken any courses during the relevant reporting period.
 The attorney mistakenly recalled that she had completed the courses, and did not check or maintain any records to confirm if her recollection was accurate.
 When she was randomly audited by the State Bar, she corrected her error and submitted proper proof of compliance.